Riblja Čorba: 1990s: Riblja Čorba during war years and Milošević's regime

-After the outbreak of the Yugoslav wars in 1991, Riblja Čorba members decided to record their farewell album.
+After the outbreak of the Yugoslav Wars in 1991, Riblja Čorba members decided to record their farewell album.
 Labudova pesma (Swan Song) was recorded in Vienna at the end of 1991.
 Oliver Mandić, a highly successful pop rock singer and composer, cooperated with the band on the recording.
 The idea was for Mandić to become a full-time member of the band, but, due to disagreements between him and Đorđević, the cooperation was ended, and three songs composed by him did not appear on the album.
-Labudova pesma, which did not turn out to be Riblja Čorba's last album, as they eventually changed their decision to disband, featured only one hit, "Kad sam bio mlad" ("When I Was Young", cover of Eric Burdon's "When I Was Young"), and was generally disliked by the critics, starting the series of Riblja Čorba albums with little critical acclaim.
-During 1992, Zoran Ilić formed the comedy rock supergroup Babe with Bajaga i Instruktori member Žika Milenković, Električni Orgazam member Goran Čavajda and a former Bezobrazno Zeleno member Zoran Vasić.
+Labudova pesma, which did not turn out to be Riblja Čorba's last album, brought only one hit, "Kad sam bio mlad" ("When I Was Young", cover of Eric Burdon's "When I Was Young"), and was generally disliked by the critics, starting the series of Riblja Čorba albums with little critical acclaim.
+During 1992, Zoran Ilić started his side project, forming the comedy rock supergroup Babe with Bajaga i Instruktori member Žika Milenković, Električni Orgazam member Goran Čavajda and a former Bezobrazno Zeleno member Zoran Vasić.

 The next Riblja Čorba album Zbogom, Srbijo (Farewell, Serbia), released in 1993, was not very successful either.
 Except the ballad "Jedino moje" ("My Only One"), "Zelena trava doma mog" ("Green Grass of My Home", a cover of Curly Putman's "Green Green Grass of Home"), "Danas nema mleka" ("No Milk Today", a heavy metal cover of Herman's Hermits' "No Milk Today") and "Tamna je noć" ("Dark Is the Night", a cover of Mark Bernes' "Tyomnaya noch"), the other songs from the album remained unnoticed.
 After the album release, Vlada Barjaktarević, a former Van Gogh member, who worked with the band on the album, became the band's first keyboard player.

 At this time, Đorđević became an active supporter of Serbian nationalism.
 With Knin band Minđušari he recorded controversial song "E moj druže zagrebački" ("Oh, my Zagreb Comrade"), as a response to Jura Stublić's song "E moj druže beogradski" ("Oh, my Belgrade Comrade").
-This had closed the door to Riblja Čorba in Croatian and Bosnian mainstream media and caused Riblja Čorba to lose a part of their fans in Croatia and Bosnia and Herzegovina. Đorđević's support for Serbian nationalism did not, however, imply support for the government of Slobodan Milošević, and he would express his attitude in Riblja Čorba political songs recorded on the band's following albums, as well as on the 1996 album Njihovi dani (Their Days), which was recorded by Riblja Čorba, but which he released in his own name rather than that of his band.
+This had closed the door to Riblja Čorba in Croatian and Bosnian mainstream media and caused Riblja Čorba to lose a part of their fans in Croatia and Bosnia and Herzegovina. Đorđević's support for Serbian nationalism did not, however, imply support for the government of Slobodan Milošević, and he would express his attitude in Riblja Čorba political songs recorded on the band's following albums, as well as on the 1996 solo album Njihovi dani (Their Days), which was recorded by Riblja Čorba, but which he released in his own name rather than that of his band.
 The song "Baba Jula" ("Grandma Yula"), which alluded to Mirjana Marković, became one of the anthems of 1996–1997 protests in Serbia.